AndyFul/Hard_Configurator/README.md

 * Memory Card;

 so the file does not have the proper Alternate Data Stream attached (Mark Of The Web).

-Forcing the SmartScreen check, can protect in a smart way file execution with Administrative Rights in the User Space.
-It is a complementary to SRP, that covers file execution as standard user.
-If "Run as administrator" option is removed from the Explorer right-click context menu, while SRP and "Forced SmartScreen" are both activated, then the user can only execute files that are whitelisted or checked by SmartScreen
-Application on the run.

-If SRP is deactivated, then Hard_Configurator options can be changed to force SmartScreen check without invoking Administrative Rights.
-This change adds "Install By Smartscreen" option to Explorer context menu.

 Hard_Configurator is based on Windows built-in security, so there is no need to turn off the program restrictions to install Windows Updates, Universal Applications from Windows Store, and perform system Scheduled Tasks.